Randomized term grouping over physical law on digital quantum simulation: Particle number conservation

 \subsubsection{Noise model}

 We categorize the noise into three types:

 \begin{enumerate} \item \textbf{Sampling noise}: generated by the order of unitaries applied.
-But we assume that any coherent errors have been removed with the randomised compilation method, leaving only depolarising errors. \item \textbf{Depokarising noise}: we consider stochastic error in each gate which can be simulated by randomly adding a Pauli operator with probability $p$ after each gate -- $p$ was chosen to reflect current ion-trap hardware. \item \textbf{Shot noise}: The affect of these is to effectively reduce the amplitude of the measured expectation value by an exponential factor $e^{-t}$, where $t$ is proportional to the depth of the circuit (i.e. number of Pauli exponentials). \end{enumerate}
+However, we assume that any coherent errors have been removed with the randomized compilation method, leaving only depolarising errors. \item \textbf{Depokarising noise}: We consider stochastic error in each gate, which can be simulated by randomly adding a Pauli operator with probability $p$ after each gate -- $p$ was chosen to reflect current ion-trap hardware. \item \textbf{Shot noise}: The effect of these is to effectively reduce the amplitude of the measured expectation value by an exponential factor $e^{-t}$, where $t$ is proportional to the depth of the circuit (i.e. several Pauli exponentials). \end{enumerate}

-We can then assume the simulations run with no noise, but the shot noise $\epsilon_{\text{shot}}$ becomes correlated with the circuit depth\cite{granet2023continuous}, causing the number of shots $N_{\text{shot}}$ to scale exponentially with the number of exponentials:
+We can then assume the simulations run with no noise.
+However, the shot noise $\epsilon_{\text{shot}}$ becomes correlated with the circuit depth\cite{granet2023continuous}, causing the number of shots $N_{\text{shot}}$ to scale exponentially with the number of exponentials:

-So we will track the spectral error for each of the algorithm at the same circuit depth.
-And it is not trivial to note that we exchange circuit depth here with the number of Pauli exponentials or Pauli gadgets.
+So, we will track the spectral error for each algorithm at the same circuit depth.
+It is not trivial to note that we exchange circuit depth here with the number of Pauli exponentials or Pauli gadgets.
 This is true provided there is no optimization scheme applied\cite{Kissinger_2020, hastings2014improving}.